scalp42/site-iancooper/posts/google-maps-plus-fusion-tables.md

 # Google Maps + Fusion Tables

-Let's say that we'd like to show the locations of all [part 139 certificated airports](http://www.faa.gov/airports/airport_safety/part139_cert/?p1=what) on a map.
+Let's say that we'd like to show the locations of all [14 CFR part 139 certificated airports](http://www.faa.gov/airports/airport_safety/part139_cert/?p1=what) on a map.
 We've separated the airports into two categories: public use (green markers) and private use (red markers).

 <div id="139airports" style="width: 100%; height: 500px"></div>
 <script type="text/javascript" src="scripts/139airports.js"></script>